 Chaz Balkenbush earned her Leadership and Management degree at Bluefield College located in Bluefield, Virginia.
 She is a Human Resources and Talent Acquisition expert and provides consultation to management on strategic staffing plans, compensation, benefits, training and development, budget, and labor relations.

 Mark Hetz earned a BSBA and MBA in Finance from the University of Pittsburgh.
 He has over twenty years of experience in corporate finance, accounting, and government contracting.
-He is the Director of Finance and Accounting for Hepburn and Sons LLC, since 2018, where he leads the budgeting/forecasting, pricing, accounts receivable, accounts payable, payroll, and audit functions.
+Since 2018, he has been the Director of Finance and Accounting for Hepburn and Sons LLC.
+In this role, he leads the budgeting/forecasting, pricing, accounts receivable, accounts payable, payroll, and audit functions.